backstage/backstage/docs/auth/auth-backend-classes.md

 the request and re-directs the request to the `/frame/handler` endpoint, which is handled by the `frameHandler` method.

-The `frameHandler` returns a `html` response, containing a script that does a `postMessage` to the frontend's window containing the result of the request.
+The `frameHandler` returns an HTML response, containing a script that does a `postMessage` to the frontend's window, containing the result of the request.
 The `WebMessageResponse` type is the message sent by the `postMessage` to the frontend.

-A `postMessageResponse` utility function wraps the logic of generating a `postMessage` response that ensures that `CORS` is successfully handled.
-This function takes an `express.Response`, a `WebMessageResponse` and the URL of the frontend (`appOrigin`) as parameters and return a `HTML` page with the script and the message
+A `postMessageResponse` utility function wraps the logic of generating a `postMessage` response that ensures that CORS is successfully handled.
+This function takes an `express.Response`, a `WebMessageResponse` and the URL of the frontend (`appOrigin`) as parameters and return an HTML page with the script and the message.

-### OAuth wrapping Interfaces.
+### OAuth Wrapping Interfaces.

-Each OAuth external provider is supported by a corresponding `Passport` strategy.
+Each OAuth external provider is supported by a corresponding [Passport](https://github.com/jaredhanson/passport) strategy.
 For a generic OAuth2 provider, passport has a `passport-oauth2` strategy.
 The strategy class handles the implementation details of working with each provider.

-Each strategy is wrapped by a `OAuthHandlers` interface.
+Each strategy is wrapped by an `OAuthHandlers` interface.

-This interface cannot be directly used as an `express` HTTP Request handler.

-To do so, `OAuthHandlers` are wrapped in a `OAuthAdapter`, which implements the `AuthProviderRouterHandlers` interface.
+This interface cannot be directly used as an Express HTTP request handler.
+To do so, `OAuthHandlers` are wrapped in an `OAuthAdapter`, which implements the `AuthProviderRouterHandlers` interface.

 #### Env